anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-02-Spark-IDE-on-GCP.md

 2. Provisioning from module 1 needs to be successfully completed

 **Note:**
-If the notebook is not editable, make a copy and use the same.
+<br>If the notebook is not editable, make a copy and use the same.

 <hr>